Sasho Cirovski

 Sasho Cirovski (born 14 October 1962) is a Macedonian-Canadian soccer coach of the University of Maryland.
-Born in Macedonia and raised in Windsor, Ontario, Canada, Cirovski led his University of Maryland team to the NCAA championship in 2005, 2008, and 2018.
+Born in North Macedonia and raised in Windsor, Ontario, Canada, Cirovski led his University of Maryland team to the NCAA championship in 2005, 2008, and 2018.

 Early life and career

 Born in Macedonia, he grew up in Vratnica, a small village.
 Cirovski immigrated to Canada at the age of eight and became an outstanding all-around athlete in Ontario schools.
 A stand-out college soccer player for the University of Wisconsin–Milwaukee he was selected the school's outstanding athlete upon his graduation in 1985.
 He earned a master's degree there in 1989.
 He played for the Milwaukee Wave of the American Indoor Soccer Association during the 1986–1987 season and later played and coached the North York Rockets.
 His subsequent coaching career included stints at both his alma mater and at the University of Hartford, where he led his team to two consecutive NCAA Tournament berths.